chicago-joe/ML-Predicting-Equity-Prices-SentimentData/_docker/ML-IB-Trading-Docker/README.md

 - now go to Flower UI:  http://127.0.0.1:5010

-You should see a few failed tasks (when we hadn't created yet the DB table), and the latest tasks must be successful.
+You should see a few failed tasks (which we haven't scheduled yet)

-- now go to phpweb UI: http://127.0.0.1:8080
+- now go to phpmyadmin UI: http://127.0.0.1:8081
+  - user: aschran89
+  - pwd: jlkrg9tdxt5m3dc0

-You should see some records in the forex_data_eurusd table.
+You should see all available sma data from our cloud db in the tables.

 - now go to Grafana: http://127.0.0.1:7000  (credentials: admin/password)